Medically Reviewed by Carol DerSarkissian, MD on November 02, 2020

 As Dupuytren's permanently bends fingers into a fixed position, it can become difficult to grasp large objects and make simple movements like washing your face or putting on gloves.
-The condition shouldn't affect your ability to write and grasp small objects, though, because the thumb and index finger usually aren't affected.
+The condition usually doesn't affect your ability to write and grasp small objects, though, because the thumb and index finger aren't usually affected.

 What Causes Dupuytren's Contracture?